uci-plrg/iotcheck-dpor/README.md

 ## Running the DPOR Implementation
 In order to run our DPOR implementation, we need to execute the following steps.
 We assume that the original IoTCheck has been downloaded, installed, and tested to run correctly as per [the above instructions](https://github.com/uci-plrg/iotcheck-dpor#getting-started).
+Similar to the experimental setup reported in our paper, the following instructions were tested on an Ubuntu-based server with Intel Xeon quad-core CPU of 3.5GHz and 32GB of memory---we allocated 28GB of heap space for JVM (please see the paragraph **Experimental Setup** in **Section 6.2** in our paper).

 1. Download this repository into the same directory that contains the original IoTCheck (e.g., `iotcheck`).
 For example, we have `iotcheck` in a directory called `my_iotcheck`
 ```